Impact Investing with a Gender Lens

 - Outline and define the role that stakeholders can play in building an ecosystem for women’s empowerment

 Put your knowledge and competencies to the test by getting certified.
-Passing the certificate exam earns you the Investing in Inclusion Certificate from IIX Impact Institute:
+Meeting the passing standards earns you a Certificate from IIX Impact Institute:

 - Gain insights to improve your processes and decision-making—whether you are catalyzing change within an organization for gender balance or partnering to support programs/investments for underserved communities